rpajanssen/api-test-examples/jax-rs-spring-cloud-contract/README.md

 Generated tests will be in the target folder and will be automatically run with the traditional surefire reports as output.

-# How to add Spring Cloud Contract to your Spring Boot project?
+# How to add Spring Cloud Contract to your JAX-RS project?

 Assume you already added the required Spring Boot dependencies and the JUnit5 dependencies to your pom.